-Rigorous Instruction: This element reflects how well the curriculum and instruction engage students, build critical-thinking skills, and are aligned to the Common Core.
+Rigorous Instruction: This element reflects how well the curriculum and instruction engage students and build critical-thinking skills.
 This section uses data from the Quality Review and the NYC School Survey.

 Collaborative Teachers: This element reflects how well teachers participate in opportunities to develop, grow, and contribute to the continuous improvement of the school community.
 This section uses data from the Quality Review and the NYC School Survey.